Deybacsi/terminalbot/docs/README.md

 Simple C++ trading bot using the 7, 25, 99 moving average (MA) indicators to trade cryptocurrencies on exchanges.

-Currenty only Binance is supported, but you can play with the code.
+Currenty only Binance is supported, but you can play with the code freely and implement other exchanges.
 Please check `inc/binance.h`

 ## Disclaimer